Lexogen-Tools/SIRVsuite/README.md

 The module processes .bam files + SIRV-set 3-4 annotation, calculates coverage (expected + measured) and creates 3 types of output:

-- CoD table,
+- Coefficients of Deviation (CoD) table,
 - coverage data in bigwig format,
 - coverage plot.

 The CoD metrics allows to measure the resemblence between expected (theoretical) and measured (real) coverage.
 The theoretical coverage is calculated based on annotated distribution of exons, whilst the measured coverage is quantified from the reads obtained from the sequencer.

-CoD value is given as follows:
+CoD value is computed as follows:

 <p align="center"><img src="https://latex.codecogs.com/svg.latex?\Large&space;CoD=\frac{\sum_{i=1}^{n}(cov_{theory}-cov_{real,scaled})^2}{\sum_{i=1}^{n}cov_{theory,i}}"\></p>